 111 North 5th Street // +1 701-323-9000

-Fireflour Pizza is a Neapolitan-inspired pizzeria serving artisan pizza in a quaint and cozy atmosphere.
+Fireflour Pizza is a Neapolitan-inspired pizzeria serving artisan pizza in a quaint and casual atmosphere.
 The two-and-a-half-ton wood-fired oven embodies the fire, reaching temperatures of up to 900 degrees.
-The most important ingredient in the pizza dough is flour; hence, the name Fireflour.
+The most important ingredient in the pizza dough is the flour; hence, the name Fireflour.

 The keyword at Fireflour Pizza is hand-crafted.
 The dough, made from scratch with Caputo 00 flour, ferments for 48 hours before topping it with pizza sauce made from organic Bianco DiNapoli plum tomatoes.
 Your choice of toppings includes local organic produce and La Quercia artisan meats.
 Finally, it’s topped with hand-stretched fresh Mozzarella and baked for 60 to 90 seconds, resulting in a soft, thin crust that is light and crispy.

-Craft beer is a must to accompany that artisan pizza, and they offer a wide-ranging list.
+Craft beers are a must to accompany that artisan pizza, and they offer a wide-ranging list.
 If you prefer wine, they have that too.

-Finish your meal with a house-made gelato or sorbetto.
+Finish your meal with house-made gelato or sorbetto.

-Pizza is available pretty much everywhere, but this is where to eat in Bismarck for artisan brews and pizza.
+Pizza is available pretty much everywhere, but this is where to eat in Bismarck for a great atmosphere with artisan brews and best pizza.

 - From October through May, the first Monday of the month is Monday Night Supper.

 - On the Mondays that they serve the special supper menu, they close from 11 a.m. to 5 p.m.